 Before Springer died in 1952, he gave his wife and daughter a crash course in running the business, as it was up to them to carry on.
 They ran the company out of the family home on 35th Street.

 Eventually, Helaine decided to strike out independently and acquired City Cab in 1964.
-She started with two cabs, and by 1975 she had three.
+She started with two cabs and, by 1975, had three.

 More Info: